The Financial Analyst must follow the changes in the markets

 Methods and tools

-- The evaluation methods are in person, in the form of continuous assessment or final written exams.
+- The evaluation methods are conducted in person, either through continuous assessment or final exams in the form of written tests.

 What is the 2025/2026 tuition to enter the programme?